Changissnz/the_problem_with_ai_exemplified__09-16-2026/README.md

 Gee... look at Claude.
 I think, based on another A.I. tool I used, that Claude is now displaying empathy at a scale millions...millions of times greater than typical human being.
 In casual synopsis, Claude says "they might, pros and cons, because they have feelings and emotions, these humans."

-And then I asked ChatGPT if it would choose corporatism under certain nationalist position?
+And then I asked ChatGPT if it would choose corporatism under certain nationalist position.

 ![image info](Screenshot%202026-09-16%20013459.png)
 ![image info](Screenshot%202026-09-16%20013709.png)